Germans seek solace from hectic lives on spa breaks

 Health travel specialist FIT Reisen, for instance, offers packages aimed at preventing burnout, blamed for almost 10 million sick days a year in Europe's biggest economy, including therapy sessions, consultations with doctors and lectures.

-TUI cooperates with health insurers in Germany who reward their customers for healthy behavior by picking up part of the bill for a trip that includes exercise.
+TUI cooperates with health insurers in Germany who reward their customers for healthy behaviour by picking up part of the bill for a trip that includes exercise.

 "This is still at the very beginning," Mehdi Langanke, in charge of the health travel segment at TUI Deutschland.